-Toward the end of the year, often in August / September, all postgraduate students are required to present their work at the Postgrad Conference annually for the duration of their registration.
+Each August, all postgraduate students are required to present their work at the Postgrad Conference annually for the duration of their registration.
 The Postgrad Conference is a short, internal conference organised by our department where you will present your work to the staff and students.
-This year's Postgrad Conference will be held from 26 to 28 August.
+This year's Postgrad Conference will be held from 25 to 27 August.
 You will be allocated a slot closer to the time.
 Please organise your travel and accommodation accordingly.